 What is Blended Learning?

 It is very suited to you if you are working full-time with limited spare time yet you want to achieve your degree qualification.
-During the induction workshop, you will be given your log-in details to the online portal, “Weblearn”.
-Here you will find course notes, reading lists, podcasts, articles of interest and assessment guidelines.
-The content is structured in an easy to “find and follow” week by week format.
+During the induction workshop, you will be given your log-in details to the online portal, “ePortobello”.
+Here you will find course notes, reading lists, podcasts, articles of interest and guidelines for completing your thesis.
+The content is structured in an easy to “find and follow” format.
 You will need basic computer skills such as searching the internet and typing a word document.

 There are 3 tutorials scheduled during the programme.
 These are generally run on a Saturday from 10am to 4pm and are designed to offer support to the learner.